TFAGaming/Notepad-Clone/README.md

 ## Credits:
 All credits to T.F.A#7524.
 If I see any copies without my credits will be taken down by me.

+Making your OWN application using this project without my name is **OK**, but cloning the entire project, making a video about it without my credits is **NOT OK**.